Timeline for the day of the September 11 attacks: 10:00 a.m.

 10:13: Thousands are involved in an evacuation of the United Nations complex in New York.

 10:13–10:22: The 9/11 Commission's estimated arrival of Flight 93 over Washington had it not crashed in Pennsylvania.

 10:14–10:19: A lieutenant colonel at the White House repeatedly relays to the NMCC that the Vice President has confirmed that fighters are cleared to engage inbound aircraft if they can verify that the aircraft was hijacked.

 10:15: CNN's headline reads, "EXPLOSION ON CAPITOL HILL."

+10:15: Five stories of part of the Pentagon collapse due to the fire.

 10:18: NBC reports that Yasser Arafat, Chairman of the Palestine Liberation Organization (PLO), has denied complicity in the attacks and is appalled by them.

 10:20: President Bush, aboard Air Force One, tells Vice President Cheney that he has authorized a shootdown of aircraft if necessary.

 10:23: The Associated Press reports a car bomb has exploded outside the State Department in Washington, D.C.
 This and several other reports of terrorist acts in the capital are quickly found to be false.

 10:24: Two men who were being evacuated through the underground shopping mall below the South Tower when it collapsed on them are able to climb up through thirty feet of debris to safety.
 1010 WINS in New York City reports an explosion at the U.S. Supreme Court building.
 This is later revealed to be erroneous.

-10:28:25: The North Tower of the World Trade Center collapses.
-Due to the destruction of the gypsum-encased stairwells on the impact floors (most skyscraper stairwells are encased in reinforced concrete), no one who was above the impact zone in the North Tower escapes the collapse.
+10:28: The North Tower of the World Trade Center collapses.
+Due to the destruction of the gypsum-encased stairwells on the impact floors (unlike most skyscraper stairwells, which are encased in reinforced concrete), no one who was above the 91st floor in the North Tower escapes the collapse.
 Unlike the South Tower's collapse, which killed everyone still inside the building, 16 individuals who were inside the collapsing North Tower survived and would later be rescued.
 The Marriott Hotel, located at the base of the two towers, is also destroyed.
 The second collapse is also viewed live on television and heard on radio.
 The North Tower collapses 1 hour and 42 minutes after the impact of Flight 11—the building had continued burning even after the attacks ended with the crash of Flight 93.
-7 World Trade Center burns after the collapse of the North Tower.
+The cascade of debris from that collapse gouges out a portion of the south side of 7 World Trade Center and sets the bottom of the building on fire.
 New York City's 1010 WINS reports the collapse live as it happens, broadcasting a live phone call with WINS news director Ben Mevorach, who witnessed the collapse from the Manhattan Bridge.
 On NBC News, Katie Couric says: "The other tower of the World Trade Center has just collapsed."